-If you die in employment as a Basic auto-enrolment member, a tax-free cash sum equal to the balance of your account will be payable.
+If you die in employment as a Basic auto-enrolment member, a tax-free cash sum equal to the balance of your account will be payable and no other benefits will be provided.

-If you die in employment as a Life cover only member, the benefits payable will be the same as those payable in respect of an Enhanced DC member except that the cash sum will be calculated as four times your basic salary at the date of your death (rather than your final pensionable salary) and the pension for your spouse or civil partner will also be calculated as 30% of your basic salary at the date of your death (rather than final pensionable salary).
-You will not receive a cash sum equal to the value of your contributions (plus any transfers that have been made into the scheme and any SMART pensions contributions).
+If you die in employment as a Life cover only member, the benefits payable will be the same as those payable in respect of an Enhanced DC member except that you will not receive a cash sum equal to the value of your contributions (plus any transfers that have been made into the scheme and any SMART pensions contributions).
 However, if you built up an account during a previous period of Enhanced DC or Basic auto-enrolment membership, a cash sum equal to the total value of your account will be paid as set out in section 6.
 This would include any AVCs you had paid as a Life cover only member.